kashikaadarsh/Weather-app/README.md

 # Weather-app
-This web application helps to determine the weather of a location.
+This web application helps to determine the weather of a location.The backend is designed using Node.js(npm)and frontend is created using HTML and CSS.